 The choice of these parameters is orthogonal to the choice of hash function.
-In Section 7.2 we describe 3 different instantiations of the underlying hash function.
-Together with the 6 parameter sets listed in Table 3 we obtain 18 different instantiations of SPHINCS+.
+In Section 7.2 we describe three different instantiations of the underlying hash function, each with a simple and a robust variant.
+Together with the six parameter sets listed in Table 3 we obtain 36 different instantiations of SPHINCS+.